RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/2Thess.md

 <sup>1</sup> Paul, Silvanus, and Timothy, to the assembly of the Thessalonians in God our Father and the Lord Jesus Christ:
 <sup>2</sup> Grace to you and peace from God our Father and the Lord Jesus Christ.

-<sup>3</sup> <sup>a</sup>even as it is appropriate, because your faith grows exceedingly, and the love of each and every one of you toward one another abounds,
+<sup>3</sup> We are bound to always give thanks to God for you, brothers,<sup>a</sup> even as it is appropriate, because your faith grows exceedingly, and the love of each and every one of you toward one another abounds,
 <sup>4</sup> so that we ourselves boast about you in the assemblies of God for your perseverance and faith in all your persecutions and in the afflictions which you endure.
 <sup>5</sup> This is an obvious sign of the righteous judgment of God, to the end that you may be counted worthy of God’s Kingdom, for which you also suffer.
 <sup>6</sup> For it is a righteous thing with God to repay affliction to those who afflict you,